Future Attack Reconnaissance Aircraft: Design goals

-U.S. Army officials called the FARA its "'knife-fighter' of future Army Aviation capabilities", providing maximum performance in a small package.
-Per the initial request for proposal, FARA candidates will use the engine selected under the Improved Turbine Engine Program (ITEP).
-Performance goals were set with few restrictions aside from maximum dimensions not to exceed 40 ft for both rotor diameter and fuselage width.
-The proposed FARA aircraft must integrate government furnished equipment (weapons and engine) with an affordability goal, and should meet desired range, endurance, and payload targets.
+U.S. Army officials described FARA as the "knife-fighter" of future Army aviation capabilities, intended to deliver high performance in a compact aircraft.
+Under the initial request for proposals, FARA candidates were to use the engine selected through the Improved Turbine Engine Program (ITEP).
+Performance goals imposed relatively few constraints beyond overall dimensions, with maximum rotor diameter and fuselage width each not to exceed 40 ft.
+The proposed aircraft was expected to integrate government-furnished equipment (including weapons and the engine), align with affordability objectives, and meet desired range, endurance, and payload targets.

 Competition history

 The OH-58 was retired without a clear successor in 2014; three successive programs were cancelled without reaching production; although the Army intended to perform a service life extension program for the OH-58 fleet in 2013, cuts to the defense budget forced its retirement.
 In lieu of the OH-58, the Army has used Boeing AH-64 Apache attack helicopters paired with AAI RQ-7 Shadow drones in the armed reconnaissance role.

 FARA is part of the Future Vertical Lift program and its procurement is largely modeled on the Joint Multi-Role technology demonstration program.
-The US Army released a draft solicitation on June 22, 2018 for reconnaissance helicopter proposals, with the intent to have two flying prototype designs by 2023, which will compete for the final award.
+The US Army released a draft solicitation on June 22, 2018 for reconnaissance helicopter proposals, with the intent to have two flying prototype designs by 2023, which would compete for the final award.
 On October 3, 2018, the Army released its formal request for proposal and outlined its proposed schedule: